The Right Mobility Solutions for You

 - Rear entry vehicles are more commonly used for caregivers of a person with a disability.
 The caregiver being the primary driver.

 - Full-size vans are more spacious vehicles, which are recommended for larger families with multiple members in a wheelchair or for an individual using a large power wheelchair that would not traditionally fit in a minivan.

 Trucks and Specialty Vehicles

 Trucks and specialty vehicles are available for people with disabilities who would prefer a different mode of transportation.
 Typically, power lifts will hoist and store wheelchairs in the bed of the truck from either the side door or tailgate.
-Specialty vehicles such as motorcycles, sedans and convertibles are also available for adapting.
+Specialty vehicles such as the Chairiot solo is perfect for in-town driving and runs on electricity.
+Motorcycles, sedans and convertibles are also available for adapting.